 Our Mission

-Master Gardeners of Cuyahoga County are Ohio State University Extension-trained volunteers empowered to educate residents of Cuyahoga County with timely, environmentally sound, research-based gardening information.
-We are affiliated with Ohio State University Extension, part of the College of Food, Agriculture, and Environmental Science.
+Master Gardeners of Cuyahoga County are The Ohio State University Extension-trained volunteers empowered to educate residents of Cuyahoga County with timely, environmentally sound, research-based gardening information.
+We are affiliated with The Ohio State University Extension, part of the College of Food, Agriculture, and Environmental Science.

 Master Gardeners of Cuyahoga County, Inc. is a 501(c)(3) nonprofit organization.